Brendan Donovan Player Props: Cardinals vs. Nationals

-The St. Louis Cardinals, including Brendan Donovan and his .512 slugging percentage over his past 10 games, battle starting pitcher MacKenzie Gore and the Washington Nationals at Nationals Park, Tuesday at 7:05 PM ET.
+On Wednesday, Brendan Donovan (.512 slugging percentage in past 10 games, including one home run) and the St. Louis Cardinals face the Washington Nationals, whose starting pitcher will be Trevor Williams.
+First pitch is at 4:05 PM ET.

-He collected three RBI (going 1-for-4 with a home run) in his last game against the Nationals.
+He strung together three hits (going 3-for-5) in his last game against the Nationals.

 Brendan Donovan Game Info & Props vs. the Nationals